 Try to study at the same time each day, as a regular schedule is the easiest to follow.

-Many people find several hours of continuous study tiring.
+Many people find hours of continuous study tiring.
 If you want to have a long study session, consider including short breaks which allow you to recover your energy and focus.
+Taking 5-15-minute breaks every hour to do something that allows your brain to relax can equate to higher productivity when you do work.

 Where to Study